• Skip to primary navigation

 • Half and half – For a lighter version, you can swap it with unsweetened coconut milk (like in this creamy potato soup) or a combination of milk and Greek yogurt.

-• Carrot and celery – Dice them evenly for even cooking.
-They add natural sweetness and nutritional value.
+• Carrot and celery – add natural sweetness and depth.

-• Brown onion – Sauté until softened and golden to create a savory base for the soup.
+• Onion – creates a flavorful base for the soup.

 👩🍳 You'll find the complete list of ingredients below the recipe card.